mooffie/mc/src/lua/library/modules/samples/accessories/recently-visited-files/README.md

 the title, this can be a nice usability improvement for people having many MC instances open simultaneously.)

+Another tip:

+You may specify a filter string before calling up the dialog:

+    keymap.bind('M-pgup', function()
+      require('samples.editbox.recently-visited-files').last_filter = "project_zeta"
+      require('samples.editbox.recently-visited-files').run()
+    end)

 Known issues
 ------------

-When you open a document and then ask to restart Lua (when inside the editor), you'll get an error message saying "You may not restart Lua from a dialog, or a window, opened by Lua."
+When you open a document and then ask to restart Lua (when inside the editor, or viewer), you'll get an error message saying "You may not restart Lua from a dialog, or a window, opened by Lua."
 This is because the functions used to call up the editor (mc.edit() and dialog:focus()) don't "return" outright but start an event loop.
 This is not a bug.
 To solve the problem, simply switch out of the window and then (optionally) switch back to it (that is, press M-{, M-}).
 You'll then be able to restart.
 Again: this is not a bug.